steveoc64/petstore/README.md

 wherevere practical.
 - Errors.
 Either - return them, or log them and handle in line.
 Dont do both.
 - Comments.
 Follow lint recommendations.
 Add a doc.go file to annotate `go doc` results.

+## Tech Debt / TODO

+Implementing this using gRPC/REST was pretty straight forward for the most part, but I did manage to paint myself into a corner with the error handling.

+The grpc-gateway has default fallbacks for managing errors (such as validation and parsing of input), which is nice and consistent and saves a lot of boilerplate code.

+However, the API spec does have requirements for error returns that grpc-gateway does not exactly align with, so I have had to consider coming up with a way to control return values and HTTP status codes from within the handler, and have these applied by grpc-gateway.

+Have added a few extra lines of code in `handler/petstore.go` to implement a custom HTTPError handler to enable this.
+Easy enough, but it does make the code more complicated.

+Using go1.13 error wrapping would be an ideal solution for passing more detailed errors through, although the grpc-gateway code does not support this yet.
+Nor could it without breaking compatibility for earlier versions of Go.

+Since complex error values are lost when passing through the gateway code, I have implemented a convention where the handler can return an error value of the form :

+`NNN:Error String`

+If that pattern is detected, the custom error handler then treats the leading NNN as the status code to be used, and returns the rest as the error string.
+Its a valid assumption that all HTTP return codes are 3 digits.

+Im not 100% happy with that approach, but it works, is easy to reason about, and makes controlling error returns from the handlers very simple to code.
+Longer term, I would look at a better implementation of controlling errors perhaps.